espruino/EspruinoDocs/boards/EspruinoESP8266.md

 In order to reduce memory requirements,
 Espruino uses LwIP configured with a MSS of 536, this means that all TCP packets can have at most 536 bytes of payload as opposed to the typical 1460 bytes.
-On the tranmission end, LwIP seems to allow for 3 packets to be in-flight (it has to keep data that is sent until it receives an acknowledgment from the receiver).
+On the transmission end, LwIP seems to allow for 3 packets to be in-flight (it has to keep data that is sent until it receives an acknowledgment from the receiver).
 On the reception end, it advertises a TCP window of 4 times the MSS, i.e. 2144 bytes, and Espruino tells LwIP to stop incoming data when it has two unconsumed